Fbw-wd22-e01-Rockstars/comingsoon/README.md

-# Coming Soon Page
+# Coming Soon Page 🎉🎉🎉

- The page shows a count down of days, hours, minutes, and seconds.
+ The page shows a count down of days, hours, minutes, and seconds until my Birthday 19-11-2024!🎉

 - To run the app, try `$ npm run start`